 Often, truck accidents are caused by a truck driver not paying attention to the road or disregarding rules that they must abide by.
 Interstate truck drivers are required to follow numerous regulations promulgated by the Federal Motor Carrier Safety Administration (FMCSA).
 Failure to follow these regulations – such as a failure to follow the hours of services rules – may be negligence per se, also known as negligence as a matter of law.
 In some cases, you can also hold a truck driver's employer vicariously or directly responsible if the driver was acting within the course and scope of employment.
 Trucking companies owe responsibilities to follow the FMCSA regulations as well; these include conducting a background check and making sure a truck driver has a commercial license and adequate training.
 Failure to abide by these regulations may give rise to claims for negligent hiring, negligent training, or negligent retention.Product Liability

 If you are injured as a result of a car accident, truck accident, or defective product in Meridian, you should retain an experienced attorney to handle your claim.
-Our Meridian injury lawyers will take the time to explore the full impact of your injuries and help you recover all damages to which you may be entitled to under the law.
+Our Meridian personal injury lawyers will take the time to explore the full impact of your injuries and help you recover all damages to which you may be entitled under the law.
 We employ over 30 attorneys and more than 100 staff members.
-To speak with an attorney, call Nahon, Saharovich & Trotz at 1-800-LAW-4004 or complete our online form.
+To speak with an attorney, call Nahon, Saharovich & Trotz at 1-800-LAW-4004 or complete our online form to set up a free consultation with a car accident lawyer or seek assistance with another type of claim.
 NST is the way to go.